words Alexa Wang

 Meaningless Harsh Punishments

 While punishments administered after committing a mistake work in humans, the result is different in dogs.
 A recently done research in the Journal of Veterinary Behavior established that negative punishment during training harms your lovely pet’s physical and mental health.
 The study never found evidence that decisive penalties are as effective as other proven dog training techniques.
+Therefore, instead of being too harsh on your dog, you should try positive reinforcement.
+Read more about dog training from professionals who offer advice on how to use positive reinforcement and reward systems effectively.
+Not only do they work, but also help you build a strong and trusting relationship with your pet.

 Teaching it When it’s Already Late